We get lots of questions from the public about precious metals.

 ANSWER: The charts can sometimes reveal interesting setups including potential resistance levels that, when taken out, give way to bigger upside moves.

 Gold tested the $1,700/oz level in early September and held.
 The market will face major overhead resistance in the $1,800 - $1,825 zone.
-If broken, a run up to the top of the post-COVID trading range above $2,000/oz is possible.
+If broken, a run-up to the top of the post-COVID trading range above $2,000/oz is possible.

 Silver tends to be more volatile than gold and will more often overshoot support and resistance levels only to whipsaw back in the other direction to shake out short-term traders.

 Silver was trading at a low point for the year heading into September, then shot back up $20.00/oz on September 12th.
-Resistance comes in around $22.00/oz.
+Resistance comes in at around $22.00/oz.
 If the bulls power through it, they will likely generate further upside momentum to carry prices significantly higher.

 It’s important to note, however, that no particular price level or chart pattern is deterministic.
 Big moves to the upside or downside can occur at any time.
 That’s why it’s generally a good idea to hold a core position at all times and avoid speculating on short-term swings.